KamilBorkowskiYB/Linux_inter-process_communication/README.md

 ![so_proj2 drawio](https://github.com/KamilBorkowskiYB/Linux_inter-process_communication/assets/142045004/3b42a57e-8b16-43c3-8882-73f17877dfc8)

 ## Commands
-As stated earlier, only process 3 listens to users signals, so all signals should be adressed to process 3 id.
+Only process 3 listens to users signals, so all signals should be adressed to process 3 id.

 SIGSTP pauses the program, can be also input via keyboard using ctrl + z
 ```bash